 Have a manager take ownership of the content function and manage it actively.

 Establish an editorial process that involves at least one round of revision and sign-off on all content.

 Provide training on developing web content

-All content editors and authors should be trained so that they know how to prepare web content and monitor content quality.
+Content development should be included in relevant job descriptions.
+All content editors and authors should be trained so they know how to prepare web content and monitor content quality.